WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Atmospheric/BME280/index.md

 ## Software

 The BME280 can operating in polling and interrupt mode.
+By default, this sensor operates in interrupt mode.

 ### Polling Mode